KFig21/google_homepage/README.md

-Deconstructing the Google hompage with developer tools and re-creating it in VSC
+Inspecting the Google hompage with developer tools and re-creating it in VSC